hossamtech/hossamtech/README.md

 I'm [**Hossam**](https://hossamchokri.com), a passionate full stack developer.

-I like combining my technical knowledge with design to create efficient applications.
-My goal is to build scalable and efficient applications while providing engaging and flawless user experiences.<br>
+I am passionate about using my technical expertise and problem-solving skills to build scalable, efficient applications.
+I focus on bridging back-end functionality with front-end usability to deliver seamless, engaging user experiences.
+I thrive on solving complex challenges, optimizing performance, and creating intuitive, user-centric designs.
+My goal is to craft robust solutions that meet modern development standards<br>

 Outside of coding, I enjoy learning new languages, working out, and spending time with family.